7 Cannibals and Voters

 The killers eat the dead.

-This is not a metaphor.
 The nutrients released by the lysed cells are taken up by the surviving, toxin-producing population.
 Fed by the remains of their siblings, the cannibals can delay sporulation—sometimes avoiding it altogether if the influx of nutrients is sufficient to restart growth.

 The cannibalism system requires a precise answer to a lethal question: how does a toxin-producing cell avoid killing itself?
 The answer is a three-protein signaling pathway that couples toxin production to immunity.
 SdpC is the toxic protein, exported by cells with high Spo0A~P. SdpI is the immunity protein, a polytopic membrane protein that protects the cell from SdpC.
-And SdpR is an autorepressor that, in the absence of SdpC, blocks transcription of the immunity gene – keeping defenses low when no threat is present.14
+And SdpR is an autorepressor that, in the absence of SdpC, blocks transcription of the immunity gene – keeping defenses low when no threat is present.15

 The elegant twist: SdpI is not only an immunity protein but also a signal-transduction protein.
 When SdpC contacts SdpI in the membrane, SdpI sequesters SdpR – pulling the repressor away from the DNA and trapping it at the membrane.
 With SdpR removed, the cell ramps up production of more immunity protein.
 The result is a self-reinforcing circuit: toxin in the environment stimulates production of immunity.
 Cells making the toxin automatically induce their own protection.
 Cells not making the toxin do not induce immunity fast enough and are killed.